shivannis/xandr-docs-public/xandr-docs/articles/data-science-toolkit/custom-models-pre-implementation-and-troubleshooting-guide.md

 based on performance.
 This can be done with two log-level data feeds:

-- [Custom Model Feed](log-level-custom-model-feed.md): this feed gives you information about models associated with your line items and the values calculated by those models
+- [Custom Model Feed](log-level-custom-model-feed.md): this feed gives you information about models associated with your line items and the values calculated by those models.
 - [Standard Feed](../log-level-data/standard-feed.md): this feed gives
   information about transacted impressions.